Best Food Trucks in Hawaii That Teenagers Will Actually Love

 The food trucks across all four islands that even the pickiest teenager will demolish, from garlic shrimp to acai bowls and everything in between.

-If you want to see a teenager voluntarily put their phone down, take them to a Hawaii food truck.
-I am not exaggerating.
-The combination of incredible food, beachy vibes, and the novelty of eating something amazing out of a converted van will make even the most phone-obsessed teen look up and pay attention.
-Here are the food trucks across all four main islands that my teenagers have demolished and demanded we return to.
+Want to see a teenager voluntarily put their phone down?
+Take them to a Hawaii food truck.
+Not exaggerating.
+The combination of incredible food, beachy vibes, and the novelty of eating something amazing out of a converted van will make even the most phone-glued teen look up.
+Here are the trucks across all four main islands my kids and their friends have demolished and demanded we go back to.

 Oahu Food Trucks